-LA photographer Gray Malin recent unveiled his new unconventional project – the ‘Art of Living’ series, a sublime concept that redefines how design objects are traditionally viewed.
-Through this project, Malin abstracts varied mid-century contemporary furniture styles on a reflective 15-foot platform perched atop the French Polynesia’s pristine waters.
+LA photographer Gray Malin recently unveiled his new unconventional project – the ‘Art of Living’ series, a sublime concept that redefines how design objects are traditionally viewed.
+Through this project, Malin abstracts varied mid-century contemporary furniture styles on a reflective 15-foot platform perched atop French Polynesia’s pristine waters.

 The floating mirrored stilts crafted by local engineers showcase exquisite furniture designs conceptualized by Eero Saarinen, Charles and Ray Eames, and Knoll.
 Each image brings forth a different set-up – a patio, a living room, a breakfast nook, a foyer, an office, and so on.